Bastian/Abstractive-Summarization-of-Meetings/README.md

 ### Data

-The data from `ami.tsv` is taken from the [AMI Corpus](http://groups.inf.ed.ac.uk/ami/corpus/) and processed using the [NITE XML Toolkit](http://groups.inf.ed.ac.uk/nxt/index.shtml).
+The data from the `data.[train|dev|test].tsv` files is taken from the [AMI Corpus](http://groups.inf.ed.ac.uk/ami/corpus/) and processed using the [NITE XML Toolkit](http://groups.inf.ed.ac.uk/nxt/index.shtml).
 The code that parses the corpus is not yet published, but will be soon.

 #### License